trinodb/trino-admin/docs/installation/advanced-installation-options.rst

 =============================
-Advanced Installation Options
+Advanced installation options
 =============================

-Specifying a Certificate Authority for the Online Installer
+Specifying a certificate authority for the online installer
 -----------------------------------------------------------
 The online installer downloads its dependencies from ``pypi.python.org``, the standard Python location for hosting packages.
 For some operating systems,